Workforce | Existing Manufacturers | Labor Market | GA Department of Labor

 Quick Start

-Griffin Technical College administers the area Quick Start program - Georgia’s assistance for new industries and training for their employees.
+Southern Crescent Technical College administers the area Quick Start program - Georgia’s assistance for new industries and training for their employees.
 Under the program, the State pays for screening, hiring and training of workers using curricula developed jointly by Quick Start specialists and the new or expanding industry.
 Quick Start will provide staff members to visit your company and prepare a training program for your new plant in Spalding County.
 Together, your company and our Quick Start staff will get your plant in production faster in order to give you a “quick start!”

 West Central Georgia Workforce Investment Board (WIB)

-The WIB is controlled locally by an area-wide Board of Directors, an On-The-Job training program (OTJ) is available to Spalding County employers under the federally funded Job Training Partnership Act (JTPA).
+Controlled locally by an area-wide Board of Directors, an On-The-Job training program (OTJ) is available to Spalding County employers under the federally funded Job Training Partnership Act (JTPA).

 The WIB office sends potential trainees to a local employer who then selects as many as are needed from those that the employer feels are qualified.
 The employer trains the new employee in their method of operation with the overall goal of retaining him/her as a productive employee after training is completed.
 Under the WIB program (which reimburses the employer as much as 50% of the hourly rate of the trainee during training), the employer retains the final hiring and dismissal authority, and the firm’s customary personnel policies apply during training.

-Georgia Technology Enterprise Innovation Institute (EDI)
+Georgia Technology Economic Development Institute (EDI)

 Georgia Tech EDI provides a vast range of technical and managerial assistance to small and medium industries.
 Georgia Tech EDI is a strong asset for Georgia’s continued growth.
 They provide an assessment of a company’s efficiency and offer suggestions that will create the highest productivity gains possible.
 All services are confidential, and most assists are offered at no cost.